MarkLodato/ITE/ITE/6/README.md

         must be standardized.
 *   Should allow identification of related artifacts IDs given an attestation, without having to understand the user-defined schema.
-    *   Reason: To support “inline attestations,” where the client fetches and sends all required attestations to the server for verification.
+    *   Reason: To support "inline attestations," where the client fetches and sends all required attestations to the server for verification.
 The client does not know the policy ahead of time or understand all attestation types.